Trott/remark-lint-prohibited-strings/README.md

 # remark-lint-prohibited-strings

-remark-lint plugin to prohibit specified strings in markdown files
+A [remark-lint](https://www.npmjs.com/package/remark-lint) plugin to prohibit specified strings in markdown files.
+It can be used to lint consistent spelling, abbreviations, or syntax within the text of markdown files (e.g. it will not lint [code blocks](https://www.markdownguide.org/extended-syntax/#fenced-code-blocks)).

 Example configuration:
 ```javascript
 {
   "plugins": [